-IMT 290 Rigging
+IMT 290 Rigging 2 cr. hrs.

 This course is designed to provide a theoretical framework for the understanding of rigging systems and its applications with hands-on activities to reinforce the concepts introduced.
 Students will learn about the fundamentals of rigging practices and the techniques to move, lift and install machines.
 1 lecture hour, 2 lab hours